RaspAP/raspap-docs/docs/adblock.md

 RaspAP already uses `dnsmasq` to manage both DHCP and DNS, so we have the foundation for a highly effective ad blocking facility.

 ## Quick installer
 As a beta feature, we invite testing and encourage feedback from users of RaspAP.
-To install ad blocking with DNS blacklists, simply respond with 'Y' or press [Enter] when prompted by the installer:
+To install ad blocking with DNS blacklists, simply respond with ++y++ or press ++enter++ when prompted by the installer:

 ```
 Install ad blocking and enable list management?
 [Y/n]